wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ### Corey Schafer

-Among his videos on Python is Git Tutorial series that focus on the most confusing aspects         :
+Among his YouTube <a target="_blank" href="https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g">videos on Python</a> is this Git Tutorial series that focus on the most confusing aspects:

 * <a target="_blank" href="https://www.youtube.com/watch?v=HVsySz-h9r4">
    Command-Line Fundamentals</a> Aug 3, 2015 [30:32]